One-game playoff: National Hockey League

 Prior to the 2005 introduction of the shootout in the NHL, ROW was simply referred to as "wins" for tiebreaker purposes.
 The right to host such a game would be determined by a random draw.

-Like in MLB, such a game in the NHL is considered a regular season game for statistical purposes except that the points earned do not count for playoff seeding purposes – in other words, the winner would enter the playoffs as the second wild card even if the two points they earned nominally caused them to otherwise tie or overtake other qualifying teams in total points, and the loser would be eliminated even if they lost in overtime and the single point they earned nominally allowed them to do the same in that manner.
-The other main difference from an ordinary regular season game is that playoff overtime rules (that is, 5-on-5, unlimited 20-minute overtime periods with no shootout until one team scores) would be used if necessary.
+Like in MLB, such a game in the NHL is considered a regular season game for statistical purposes except that the points earned do not count for playoff seeding purposes – in other words, the winner entered playoffs as the second wild card or third place in the division even if the two points they earned nominally caused them to otherwise tie or overtake other qualifying teams in total points, and the loser entered as a wild card team even if they lost in overtime and the single point they earned nominally allowed them to do the same in that manner but only if its regular-season record was among the conference’s two best records for teams finishing outside top 3 of their division.
+If that team were tied for the second wild-card spot, a second tie-breaking game must be played.
+The other main difference from an ordinary regular season game is that playoff overtime rules (that is, 5-on-5, unlimited 20-minute overtime periods with no shootout until one team scores) is used if necessary.

 A one-game playoff is not held simply to determine playoff seeding and/or draft lottery position for non-playoff teams; league rules in these cases mandate a more exhaustive set of tiebreakers culminating in a random drawing to determine playoff seeding and/or final regular season standing.
 The more exhaustive set of tiebreakers is also used in the extremely unlikely event of three or more teams in a conference tied in points, RW, ROW, all wins, head-to-head results, overall goal differential, and overall goals scored.
 In this case, the more exhaustive criteria would be used to determine the club(s) which would qualify (in case of two available berths) or not qualify (in case of one available berth) without playing a one-game playoff, which would then be held between the two remaining teams if and only if they were also tied between each other in the criteria listed above, (e.g., intra-divisional and intra-conference record).
-It is therefore impossible for there to be two or more one-game playoffs in a conference in a particular season.
+It is therefore impossible for there to be three or more one-game playoffs in a conference in a particular season.